myubi/the-crossing-board/posts/a-guide-to-animal-crossing-balloons.md

 ---
 ![](/images/news/balloon-present-01-red.png)

-It's so exciting seeing a balloon passing over head, especially when there is a promising looking gift attached!
-But, what are you likely to receive in this present?
+It's so exciting seeing a balloon passing over your island, especially when there is a promising looking gift attached!
+But, what are you likely to receive from this present?
 And when do these balloons appear?
-Find out all in our handy Animal Crossing Balloon Guide!
+Find out in our handy Animal Crossing Balloon Guide!

 ### **When do balloons spawn?**